Ceudan/Car-Racing/README.md

 #### Architecture
 PPO architecture was inspired by [[5]](https://github.com/jperod/AI-self-driving-race-car-Deep-Reinforcement-Learning/blob/master/SI_Final_Project.pdf) and [[6]](https://arxiv.org/pdf/2111.02202.pdf) respectively.
 Our model is likely overparamaterized since we simplified the action space and no longer pass in stacked frames.
 However we kept their structure for ease of comparison.

-Input = preprocessed image<br/>Output = beta distribution parameters and state value<br/> Note that the fully connected layers diverge.
+Input = processed image + speed + steering angle<br/>Output = beta distribution parameters and state value<br/> Note that the fully connected layers diverge.
 | Input Shape | Function                |
 |-------------|--------------------------------|
 | (96,84,1)   | Conv2d + LeakyRelu + Batchnorm |